andypeng93/Heart_Disease_Classification/README.md

 ## Limitations & Next Steps

 There are many features that we haven't considered.
 For example whether the family has a genetic disorder, body fat percentage, and the individual's diet.
-Also our model can be further improved by gathering more patient's information.
+The model can be further improved by gathering more data.

 ### For further information